wvangeit/Auctioneer/auctioneer/README-FIRST-ALPHA-BETA.txt

 Known current issues for 3.9.xxxx:
 (Normal, 10 Dec 2006)
 .
-Globally searching, as a first action, never returns.
-A workaround is to first search a specific category, before trying a global search.
-.
-Searching after a scan, either of a category or globally, never returns. /console reloadui after scanning.

-(Normal, 10 Dec 2006)
-.
 Placing the text focus to the search input box, then selecting scan, then pressing <ENTER> triggers a search which competes with the scan.

 (Moonmoon, 10 Dec 2006)